 Rosedale Playschool is a parent-assisted playschool.
-We depend on parents to take an active role and assist the teachers in the running of the school.
-This will give you an opportunity to observe your child's development first-hand and allow the playschool to not only meet Alberta Childcare licensing requirements but apply best practice to our adult:child ratios.
+We depend on parents to take an active role and assist the educators in the running of the school.
+This will give you an opportunity to experience your child's learning first-hand and allow the playschool to meet Alberta Childcare licensing requirements and apply best practice to our adult:child ratios.